-Diffuse leptomeningeal glioneuronal tumour (also previously known as disseminated oligodendroglial-like leptomeningeal tumour of childhood) is a rare and only recently described tumour of the central nervous system included in the WHO classification of CNS tumours in the 2016 update 2,5.
+Diffuse leptomeningeal glioneuronal tumor (also previously known as disseminated oligodendroglial-like leptomeningeal tumor of childhood) is a rare and only recently described tumor of the central nervous system included in the WHO classification of CNS tumors in the 2016 update 2,5.
 Morphologically it appears as prominent leptomeningeal enhancement, often without a readily identifiable parenchymal component and leads to difficult to treat hydrocephalus.

-Clinical presentation is dominated by hydrocephalus due to pronounced accumulation of tumour within the subarachnoid space.
-Occasionally patient may present with focal neurological symptoms, including cranial nerve impairment, ataxia and spinal cord compression, or with seizures 3,5.
+Clinical presentation is dominated by hydrocephalus due to pronounced accumulation of tumor within the subarachnoid space.
+Occasionally, patients may present with focal neurological symptoms, including cranial nerve impairment, ataxia and spinal cord compression, or with seizures 3,5.

-This morphology, combined with common chromosome arm 1p deletions, sometimes with co-deletion of 19q, accounts for it prior name including the term "oligodendroglial-like" (see 1p19q codeletion).
-In contrast to oligodendrogliomas, diffuse leptomeningeal glioneuronal tumours do not have IDH mutations 2,5.
+This morphology, combined with common chromosome arm 1p deletions, sometimes with co-deletion of 19q, accounts for its prior name including the term "oligodendroglial-like" (see 1p19q codeletion).
+In contrast to oligodendrogliomas, diffuse leptomeningeal glioneuronal tumors do not have IDH mutations 2,5.

 Other markers identified include 2,3,5:

 - S-100 (diffuse immunoreactivity)

 - GFAP (patchy immunoreactivity) seen in less than 50% of cases